-“We are pleased to have Blue Cross Blue Shield of Massachusetts as the Presenting Sponsor of this unique new winter fitness series,” said Michael Nichols, executive director of the Esplanade Association.
-“This builds on our partnership around the 2018 Esplanade 5K Presented by Blue Cross Blue Shield of Massachusetts, demonstrating our shared commitment to promoting outdoor fitness on the Esplanade throughout the year.”
+“We are pleased to have Blue Cross Blue Shield of Massachusetts as the Presenting Sponsor of this incredible event which concludes a unique winter series,” said Michael Nichols, executive director of the Esplanade Association.
+“This builds on our partnership around the Esplanade 5K Presented by Blue Cross Blue Shield of Massachusetts, demonstrating our shared commitment to promoting outdoor fitness on the Esplanade throughout the year.”

 Blue Cross is committed to helping Massachusetts residents lead healthy active lives.
 In 2017, the company and the Blue Cross Blue Shield of Massachusetts Foundation contributed $10.5 million in financial grants and pro-bono volunteer service to over 500 nonprofit organizations across the Commonwealth.
 The company believes in addressing the inter-connectedness of healthy eating, active lifestyles, and positive environments, in order to influence behavior change and make a lasting impact.